PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/README.md

 ## DevOps Deployment Tools

 The deployment phase in the DevOps lifecycle is where the application is delivered to the production environment.
 This phase involves orchestrating infrastructure, managing configurations, and ensuring smooth, predictable, [error-free](https://pagertree.com/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics#error-budget) deployments.
-Several tools are specifically designed to automate and [optimize the deployment process](https://pagertree.com/learn/devops/what-is-site-reliability-engineering-sre/what-is-a-canary-deployment), ensuring scalability, reliability, and consistency.&#x20;
+Several tools are specifically designed to automate and [optimize the deployment process](https://pagertree.com/learn/devops/what-is-site-reliability-engineering-sre/what-is-a-canary-deployment), ensuring scalability, reliability, and consistency.

 DevOps Deployment tools include: